Is Athena Spark a Delta Lake alternative to Databricks?

 Athena Data Lake

 Athena started as a serverless Presto engine six years ago, in 2016.
-Its key selling point was to do away with the cost and complexity of Hadoop at a fixed price per TB of data scanned.
+Its key selling point was to do away with the cost and complexity of Hadoop at a fixed price per TB of Data scanned.
 As an experienced and avid user of Hadoop and Hive at the time, I fell in love with Athena.
 It took away the pain and complexity of Hadoop, and with S3, it had the perfect durable, scalable, performant storage layer.

 AWS Glue joined as its metastore in the 2017 product lineup.
 It allowed later on the option to access and process the same data from Athena or Spark via EMR and Hadoop.
 An important addition since Athena's Presto core has limits, and Athena queries timeout at a hard limit of 15 minutes.
 So Athena could not execute complex, extremely memory-intensive or long-running processing.
 Of course, with enough creativity, breaking down processes and data into more tables or steps, you can workaround the limit to a degree but at the cost of complexity, stability and your sanity.